northern-information/athenaeum/README.md

 ## Scripts

 - **delay.lua** - explores the concept of MIDI delay.
 Control rate and decay level of MIDI notes and get visual feedback as notes are toggled on and off.
-Requires an outboard MIDI device, preferrably one capable of polyphony.
+Requires an outboard MIDI device, preferably one capable of polyphony.
 Made as a research spike for a new [arcologies](https://github.com/tyleretters/arcologies) structure.

 ## Credits